LITTLE STREET, BIG WORLD : An examination of Jan Vermeer's 'The Little Street' and 'View of Delft'. by Clinton De Vere

 ‘The Little Street’(‘Het Straatje’)(c.1657-59)

 54.3 x 44 cm.

 We caught the train from Düsseldorf to Amsterdam, beneath the low grey Northern sky, and the next morning rose early to be at the Rijksmuseum just as a queue was forming.
 The museum was undergoing renovations and the collection had been downsized for the duration.
 The first gallery space was dominated by Rembrandt’s ‘The Night Watch’.
 After walking further into the gallery I came upon Jan Vermeer’s ‘The Little Street’ (‘Het Straatje’).
 The paintings around it seemed to recede into the background.

 I began to sketch it, focusing on the diagonal lines of the rooftops stretching off into the distance, and the white grey Northern sky above them.
-Both the rooftops and sky played off the grid of the buildings which dominated the picture plane.
+Both the rooftops and sky played off the grid of the buildings which dominate the picture plane.

 One of the first things that struck me was the painting’s palette and compositional simplicity.
 Vermeer, the supreme colourist, had outdone himself.
 Why was I so fascinated by this painting?
 Had I already been softened up by the fact that I knew it was a Vermeer?
 Had my brain taken over and instantly pushed the painting to the front of the queue?
 Was I going to like this painting whether I liked it or not?
 What I do remember was being captivated by its beauty and simplicity.